IIIF/api/source/api/auth/1.0/implementation.md

 * Don't accept the access token as a credential for anything other than Description Resources whose token service is the service the token was acquired from.
 That is, do not accept the token as a credential on a request made for the full Content Resources, or anything else sensitive such as user account settings.
 The cookie granted by a content-hosting institution to access the content might often grant access to other areas of the web site as well.
 * Don't use the same value for the access token as the access cookie, or use a value for the access cookie that could be deduced or calculated from the access token value.
 * Don't include secrets in the Description Resources.
-Usually the metadata in a Description Resource such as an info.json is not itself secret, even if the Content Resources (e.g. in the case of images, the pixels) requires authorisation.
+Usually the metadata in a Description Resource such as an info.json is not itself secret, even if the Content Resources (e.g. in the case of images, the pixels) requires authorization.
 However, there may be some Description Resources for which the metadata is sensitive.
 In these cases the response body for an unauthorized request should omit the secrets.
 The Description response cannot be empty - it needs to describe the authentication services to the client as well as convey enough information to let the client decide whether it's worth authenticating to view the material.
 It still needs to describe what it is, but it isn't required to go into the same detail as the fully authorized response.
 * Ensure that the web server isn't configured to serve custom error pages - the client needs to see the info.json, even when the HTTP response status is not 200.
 * Access cookies should be relatively short-lived - minutes rather than months.
 Any client can trigger an interaction with the token service.
 The browser will send the access cookie to the token service and so any client can acquire the token later on.
 Limiting the access cookie lifetime helps mitigate threats.

 If these guidelines are followed, then a malicious script that obtains an access token cannot do anything useful with it.
 The malicious script can't send the access token somewhere where it can be used to construct a request to gain access to the content resources or other resources protected by the same cookie on the content domain.
 The access token remains just a token - a symbol of the real credential (the access cookie) that the user has for the resources.

-The specification is modelled after elements of the OAuth2 workflow and the [OAuth2 Security Considerations][oauth2-considerations] section provides useful additional guidance regarding threats, mitigations and recommended practices.
+The specification is modeled after elements of the OAuth2 workflow and the [OAuth2 Security Considerations][oauth2-considerations] section provides useful additional guidance regarding threats, mitigations and recommended practices.

 __Future extension__
 The authentication interaction patterns will need to accommodate future functionality where the client is POSTing annotations or IIIF resources, where the token accompanying an XHR request is not just a proxy for the cookie the user has for the images, but is the "real" credential for writing a resource.
 The specification already requires that "origin" is appended to both the access cookie request and the token request, for the server to use in white-listing decisions if it wants to e.g., granting tokens that give access to image resources for any origin but only issuing tokens that authorize a state-changing operation to permitted origins.
 The server could use any additional (currently undefined) information obtained during the access cookie step (as well as the origin) to help it decide whether to then issue a token in the access token step (i.e., respond with a web page that makes a postMessage call to the origin supplied).